 Handheld vacuums are a great option if you're looking to clean small spills around the home.
-They're lightweight, portable, and due to their small size, they're especially handy when tackling more difficult or uneven terrain such as inside your car or on your stairs.
-Some stick or canister vacuums also have a handheld configuration, making them even more versatile if you need to occasionally clean larger areas.
+They're lightweight and portable, and due to their small size, they're handy when tackling more difficult or uneven terrain, like inside your car or on your stairs.
+Some stick or canister vacuums also have a handheld configuration, making them even more versatile if you need to clean larger areas.
 Unfortunately, handheld vacuums tend to have small dirt compartments.
 If they're cordless, they may also have a shorter continuous battery life than non-handheld vacuums.

-We've tested over 40 vacuum cleaners, and below are our recommendations for the best handheld vacuums to buy.
-These picks were selected not only based on their performance on different types of surfaces but also on their feature set, battery life, and price.
-For more buying recommendations, take a look at our list for the best lightweight vacuums, the best vacuums for stairs, and the best cordless vacuums.
+We've tested over 135 vacuum cleaners, and below are our recommendations for the best portable vacuums with a handheld design to buy.
+These picks are selected based on their performance on different surfaces and their feature set, battery life, and price.
+For more options, see our lists of the best lightweight vacuums, the best vacuums for stairs, the best car vacuums, the best Dyson vacuums, and the best cordless vacuums.

-Our recommendations are based on what we think are currently the best handheld vacuums.
-We don't just base our results on overall performance, but also factors like availability, price, and reader feedback.
+Our recommendations are based on what we think are currently the best portable vacuums to buy.
+We don't just base our results on overall performance but also on factors like availability, price, and reader feedback.

 If you would like to do the work of choosing yourself, here is the list of all our handheld vacuum reviews.
 Be careful not to get too caught up in the details.
 While no vacuum is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.